Battle of Puketutu: Current battlefield

-As of 2010, the site of the Battle of Puketutu is privately owned farmland about 4 km from present day Ōkaihau.
-Used for grazing livestock, State Highway 1 runs past the location.
+The remains of Heke's pā were clearly evident up until prior to the First World War, when it was mostly cleared with earth moving equipment.
+Cowan, visiting the site in 1919, noted that some trenches were still visible.
+As of 2010, the site of the Battle of Puketutu is privately owned farmland, used for grazing livestock, about 4 km from present day Ōkaihau.
+State Highway 1 runs past the location.